Shahabks/my-voice-analysis/README.md

 ## Development

-My-Voice-Analysis was developed by MYOLUTIONS Lab in Japan.
-It is part of New Generation of Voice Recognition and Analysis Project in MYSOLUTIONS Lab.
-That is planned to enrich the functionality of My-Voice Analysis by adding more advanced functions.
+My-Voice-Analysis was developed by Sab-AI Lab in Japan (previously called Mysolution).
+It is part of a project to develop Acoustic Models for linguistics in Sab-AI Lab.
+That is planned to enrich the functionality of My-Voice Analysis by adding more advanced functions as well as adding a language models.
+Please see Myprosody https://github.com/Shahabks/myprosody and Speech-Rater https://shahabks.github.io/Speech-Rater/)

 ## References and Acknowledgements